Home-N-Co/.github/profile/README.md

 ### 3. Comfort

-You can **automate the heaters** to activate at any time of the day, to find a warm house we coming back from a hike, vacation or any activity.
+You can **automate the heaters** to activate at any time of the day, to find a warm house when coming back from a hike, vacation or any activity.

 ### 4. Peace of mind